buildo/terraform-aws-dockercomposehost/README.md

 ```

 By default a custom cloud watch configuration will be used.
-If you want to specify a different one, just give a value to the variable `var.cloudwatch_config_json`
+If you want to specify a different one, just give a value to the variable `var.cloudwatch_agent_config`

 Example: